jduquennoy/Log4swift/README.md

 ### The NSLogger appender
 This appender uses NSLogger (https://github.com/fpillet/NSLogger) to send log messages over the network.
 Not all capabilities of NSLogger are accessibles yet : only text messages can be logged.

+### The ASL Appender
+The ASL appender sends log messages to the system logging service, provided by Apple.
+Your messages will we visible in the Console.app application if the ASL configuration has not been customized.

+This appender is a good choice for release versions of softwares.

 ## Provided formatters